 Each November, you can change your HCSA for the upcoming calendar year to one of the following: Waive Participation, Single Coverage or Family Coverage.

 Unused amounts of the HCSA at year end are carried over and spent first in the following calendar year.
 Unused amounts at the end of the second calendar year are forfeited.

-For a family with 2 children, suppose annual drug, medical supplies, paramedical services are $3,380 and dental and vision care expenditures are $1,680 in a year.
-The member has also joined the OMA-OPIP program, option E.
+For a family with two children, suppose annual drug, medical supplies, paramedical services are $3,380 and dental and vision care expenditures are $1,680 in a year.
+The member has also joined the OMA-OPIP program.